Ajay Mishra Teni

-Ajay Mishra Teni (born 25 September 1960) is a politician and a Member of Parliament in the 17th Lok Sabha.
-He is the current Minister of State in Ministry of Home affairs, Government of India.
+Ajay Mishra Teni (born 25 September 1960) is a former Member of Parliament in the 17th Lok Sabha.
+He is the former Minister of State in Ministry of Home affairs, Government of India.
 He represents the Kheri constituency of Uttar Pradesh and is a member of the Bharatiya Janata Party political party.

 Early life and education

 Mishra was born in Banveer Pur village in Lakhimpur Kheri district.
 He attended the Chhatrapati Shahu Ji Maharaj University's Christ Church College, Kanpur and DAV College, Kanpur and received Bachelor of Science and Bachelor of Laws degrees.
-He is also known as Ajay Kumar Mishra.

 Political career

 In 2012, Mishra was elected as MLA in the 16th Legislative Assembly of Uttar Pradesh from Nighasan.
 Mishra has won the Lok Sabha elections from Kheri constituency in 2014 and 2019, as a member of Bharatiya Janata Party.

 In September 2014, he was appointed a Member of the Standing Committee on Rural Development.
 In July 2021, he became Minister of State in the Ministry Of Home Affairs in the Second Modi ministry after the Cabinet reshuffle.